puffyCid/artemis-api/artemis-docs/docs/Intro/README.md

 - Setup collections using basic TOML files
 - Parsing support for large amount of forensic artifacts (25+)
-- Output to JSON or JSONL file(s)
+- Output to JSON or JSONL or CSV file(s)
 - Can output results to local system or upload to cloud services.
 - Embedded JavaScript runtime via [Deno](https://deno.land/)

 The goal of this book is to provide a comprehensive guide on how to use artemis.

-# Has this been tested on real incidents?

-**NO**

-artemis is a new forensic tool written from scratch and it has not been tested in any production environment.
-It does however have an extensive test suite and has been carefully developed to make sure the data it produces is accurate.
+Artemis is a relatively(ish) new forensic tool written from scratch.
+While it does have an extensive test suite and has been carefully developed to make sure the data it produces is accurate.
+You may want to verify its output with other more popular/mature tools:

-If you are looking for a free and open-source forensic tool to lead an investigation, two (2) great options are:

 - The cross platform forensic tool [Velociprator](https://docs.velociraptor.app/)